Iowa youth engagement ticks up ahead of Iowa caucuses, survey shows

 Carolyn DeWitt, the president and executive director of Rock the Vote — a nonpartisan, non-profit group dedicated to upping political engagement of young people — said political candidates and parties tend to focus “their investments and their outreach to those voters they deem are going to be reliable voters who will turn out, and so, the reality is that they are not doing outreach to young voters.”

 DeWitt continued, “We have been seeing a huge increase in youth activism, engagement, and civic participation.
-In 2018, we saw a 50 percentage jump from 2014 numbers in voter turnout.”
+In 2018, we saw a 50 percent jump from 2014 numbers in voter turnout.”

 Since the 2018 election, according to DeWitt, nearly 9 million people turned 18 and became eligible to vote — which expands a voting electorate that tends to skew Democratic.